megahertz/s3u/README.md

 ### Adding a custom provider implementation

-To add a parser for a custom provider you need to extend S3Provider class.
+To add a parser for a custom provider, you need to extend S3Provider class.
 You can use [AmazonAwsProvider.js](src/providers/AmazonAwsProvider.js) as an example.